 - Relaxation techniques.
-Techniques such as meditation, biofeedback, hypnosis and progressive muscle relaxation may help with asthma by reducing tension and stress, though there's no clear evidence that it improves asthma.
+Certain techniques — such as meditation, biofeedback, hypnosis and progressive muscle relaxation — may help with asthma by reducing tension and stress, though there's no clear evidence that it improves asthma.

 - Traditional Chinese medicine.
 Traditional Chinese medicine often combines herbs to treat specific disorders.
 More research is needed.

-Talk to your doctor before taking any herbs or supplements or trying homeopathy — some of these treatments may cause potentially dangerous side effects and may interact with other medications.
+Talk to your doctor before taking any herbs or supplements — some of these treatments may cause potentially dangerous side effects and may interact with other medications.

 June 12, 2014